Editor’s Note: This post has been updated with new links and content.

 All of the strategies and techniques above are designed to get the most out of your paid ad spend.

 But what if you aren’t ready to dedicate precious budget dollars to online advertising?
-You can still expand your digital presence, but you’ll have to do it through Search Engine Optimization (SEO) and content creation.
+Don’t worry, you can still expand your digital presence.
+But you’ll have to do it through Search Engine Optimization (SEO) and content creation.

 10. Blogging (Content Marketing)

 Your company blog is another channel for engaging your target audience, building your brand, establishing market authority and more.

 But if you’re blogging to grow your company, you need to provide useful information and content for your audience, not tips and stories that you find interesting.

 Your expertise shared in the same terms your users are searching for, can build trust with your audience and bring in more qualified leads.

 11. Backlinks (Link Building)

 Backlinks increase search engine results’ rankings and traffic by getting another website to link to yours from one of their pages.
 These links can appear on partners or affiliates page, a blog post, or any other relevant location.